The Difference Between a Freelancer, Agency, and Animation Studio

 Here’s the honest truth:

-• Agencies look premium until animation needs to pass through four layers of approval
+Agencies look premium until animation hits multiple approval layers.

-• Studios aren’t the lowest bid but they’re often the lowest regret
+Studios aren’t always the lowest bid but they’re often the lowest regret.

 Time trade-offs

-• Freelancers can be fast when simple and fragile when complex
+• Freelancers can be fast when things are simple, fragile when they’re not

 • Studios are optimized for production realities

-• Lowest sticker price does not equal the lowest total cost
+• The lowest sticker price rarely equals the lowest total cost.

-• Revisions, delays, and misalignment add up quietly
+• Revisions, delays, misalignment, and unclear scopes add up quietly.
+Usually on your watch.

 So… Which One Should You Choose?